 What causes back pain?

-Back strain is the leading cause (85 percent of cases) of back pain in the United States.
+Back strain is the leading cause (85% of cases) of back pain in the US.
 Other causes of back pain include:

-- Osteoarthritis/spinal stenosis - This is characterized by the constriction or narrowing of the vertebral canal, the space that surrounds the spinal column.
+- Osteoarthritis/spinal stenosis: The constriction or narrowing of the vertebral canal, the space that surrounds the spinal column.

-- Ankylosing spondylitis - Ankylosing spondylitis is a chronic inflammatory disease that first affects the spine and adjacent structures.
+- Ankylosing spondylitis: A chronic inflammatory disease that first affects the spine and adjacent structures.
 As the disease progresses, vertebrae will fuse together.
-This disease has a strong hereditary tendency and primarily affects men under 30 years of age.
+This disease has a strong hereditary (runs in the family) tendency and primarily affects men under 30 years of age.